rathgar/wordpress-heroku/wp-content/plugins/addthis-follow/readme.txt

 == Description ==

-Get more followers on social media by installing the AddThis Follow Buttons WordPress plugin.
-With AddThis, your users can easily follow you on the most popular social networks, such as Facebook, Twitter, Instagram, Pinterest, and more.
+The WordPress Follow Buttons Plugin from AddThis (absolutely FREE) is the easiest way to add follow buttons to your website and increase your followers on social media.
+Our quick-loading Follow Buttons Plugin makes it simple to directly connect to over 65+ social channels including Instagram, Pinterest, Messenger, Twitter, Facebook, and many more.

 Widgets and shortcodes are available for this follow button plugin.
-You can also use our optional analytics to discover what content is getting you the most new followers.
+You can also use our analytics dashboard at <a href="https://www.addthis.com">AddThis.com</a> to discover what content is getting you the most followers.

-With the AddThis Follow Buttons WordPress plugin, you get:
+AddThis is trusted by over 15,000,000 websites with over 2 billion unique users, sharing content all over the world, in more than sixty languages.

 = Follow Header Buttons =